 Digital marketing allows you to compete with your competition by exposing you to a wider audience on a much smaller advertising budget.
 When managed effectively, it gives businesses laser-focused control over where and how they spend their money.
 When you have this kind of control and the data to support decisions, you make smarter ones.

-Continue to explore the benefits and importance of digital marketing.
+Continue to explore the benefits of digital marketing.
 Just how it levels the playing field becomes increasingly clear.

 3. More Targeted